pipeops-dev/pipeops-docs/docs/projects/logs-and-events.md

 Logs are classified based on timeline and severity levels, and users can search for specific activities or events.
 PipeOps provides several features to help users leverage logs effectively:

+1. **Process Selection:** Logs are categorized by specific processes, such as web or other running services, enabling users to focus on relevant system events.

-1. **Timeline View**: PipeOps offers a timeline view of logs, allowing users to track the sequence of events and identify any patterns or trends.
-This feature is particularly useful for diagnosing issues that may span multiple stages of the project.
+2. **Time-Based Filtering:** PipeOps offers a timeline view of logs, allowing users to track the sequence of events and identify any patterns or trends.
+You can view logs from different timeframes, including relative periods (e.g., last 15 minutes, 1 hour, 1 day).
+You can also specify a custom date range for more precise analysis.

 2. **Search Functionality**: PipeOps includes a powerful search function that lets users quickly find specific log entries.
 Whether troubleshooting an error or auditing system activities, the search feature streamlines the process and saves time.